Why is sleep so important?

 - Lull yourself to sleep.
 If you find yourself still tossing and turning after about 20 minutes, find something boring to read or download a free relaxation podcast and let the sounds of a soothing voice lull you into slumber.

 - Leave the bedroom.
-Don’t fight sleep in bed.
+Don’t fight sleep in your bed.
 Bore yourself to sleep in another room and crawl back in bed when drowsiness sets in.
 Doing so will help your mind associate the bed with sleeping only.

 - Keep lights low.
 Bright lights are energizing so keep lights low while indulging in boring, late-night activities meant to lull you to sleep.

 - Indulge in Naps.
-Sleep experts recommend sleeping seven to nine hours each night to allow the body plenty of down time for mental and physical restoration but sometimes sleep just doesn’t happen that way.
+Sleep experts recommend sleeping seven to nine hours each night to allow the body plenty of downtime for mental and physical restoration but sometimes sleep just doesn’t happen that way.
 If that’s the case, try to get about 90 minutes of sleep during a daytime nap.
 Anything shorter will interrupt the REM sleep cycle, diminishing the value of the nap.

 - Nap early.
 Schedule a nap so that you wake before 4:00 PM, allowing plenty of awake time between nap and bedtime.
 If work schedules mean napping is impossible, schedule time to catch up on sleep during the weekend.